GluuFederation/flex/admin-ui/docs/onboarding.md

 ## Quality gates

-- **Husky pre-commit hook** runs automatically on `git commit`: Prettier + ESLint + `tsc` + markdownlint on the staged subset.
+- **Husky pre-commit hook** runs automatically on `git commit`: Prettier + ESLint + deprecated-API check + `tsc` + markdownlint + knip.
 Fix, re-stage, commit again.
+Commits must also be signed and signed off, so use `git commit -S -s -m "<message>"`; see [conventions.md](./conventions.md#pre-commit-hook).
-- **`npm run check:all`** runs the same checks across the repo.
-Use it if you skipped the hook.
+- **`npm run check:all`** runs ESLint + markdownlint + `tsc` across the whole repo.
+Use it if you skipped the hook, but note it covers less than the hook does: no Prettier, no deprecated-API check and no knip.

-No CI lint or test step.
-The hook is the only enforcement point.
-See [build-deploy.md](./build-deploy.md#ci--jenkins).
+CI runs the test suite but not lint or type-check, so the hook is the only thing standing between a lint error and `main`.
+See [build-deploy.md](./build-deploy.md#ci).

 ## Next steps

 - [architecture.md](./architecture.md): host + plugin split.
 The most important read for new developers.
 - [tech-stack.md](./tech-stack.md): every library, one page.
-- [conventions.md](./conventions.md): naming, imports, types, styling, i18n, audit.
+- [conventions.md](./conventions.md): naming, imports, types, logging, i18n, commits.
+- [styling.md](./styling.md): `*.style.ts` and tss-react, theming, breakpoints, mobile-only components.
 - [auth.md](./auth.md): sign-in, session, license dance.
 - [cedarling.md](./cedarling.md): permissions and policy gating.
 - [config-api.md](./config-api.md): how Orval + React Query talk to the Jans Config API.
 - [recipes.md](./recipes.md): adding a page, plugin, slice, etc.
-- [build-deploy.md](./build-deploy.md): Vite build, env injection, Jenkins, Husky.
+- [build-deploy.md](./build-deploy.md): Vite build, env injection, CI, Husky.
 - [testing.md](./testing.md): Jest unit tests.

 ## If something doesn't work